-We’re now accepting applications for Create Lab’s 2013-2014 team.
 This extra-curricular group is an opportunity for LSU students — in any major — to work together on a digital solution to a client’s real-world problem.
 Travel to gain creative inspiration and participate in monthly hands-on workshops with industry experts.
-We’re seeking applications from any LSU student in any major – journalists, advertising geniuses, programmers, designers, math & science gurus – all fields are welcome and encouraged.
-Deadline to apply is May 17.
+We accept applications from any LSU student in any major – journalists, advertising geniuses, programmers, designers, math & science gurus – all fields are welcome and encouraged.

 What You’ll Do:

 - Participate in monthly meetings through both Fall and Spring semesters to develop a digital solution to a real-world client’s problem.

 - Travel as a group (destination TBD) to gain inspiration for the project and meet with industry experts to jumpstart the creative process.

 - In May 2014, the group will present its work to an audience of digital experts.